paris-saclay-cds/ramp-workflow/doc/who_are_you.rst

 <http://www.ramp.studio/data_domains>`_ you would like to apply data science to.

-If you have your own data set and would like to build a new starting kit and challenge for your course, go to :ref:``.
+If you have your own data set and would like to build a new starting kit and challenge for your course, go to :ref:`build-challenge`.

 I am a machine learning researcher
 **********************************